jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-4.md

-+++
+---
+title: "The Expense of supporting the Sovereign's Dignity"
+heading: "Part 4 of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
-title=  "The Expense of supporting the Sovereign's Dignity" description=  "The sovereign also needs a certain expence to support his dignity" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3t" linkbtext=  "Part 3T" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-1a" linkftext=  "Chapter 2" heading=  "Part 4" icon=  "/icons/smith.png"
+description: "The sovereign also needs a certain expence to support his dignity"
-+++
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="232" >}} The sovereign also needs a certain expence to support his dignity.
 This expence varies with=